rchailan/iniestat/README.md

-This is `inestat`.
+This is `iniestat`.
 A package intended to ease statistics for a data analyst, as Andrès used to ease the ball for his teammates.
 First developments have been made in collaboration with Montpellier Hérault S. C. (MHSC) and I am thankful to this club.

 ## Installation